gemarubi/gemarubi/README.md

 ---

-> _"La educación es el pasaporte hacia el futuro, el mañana pertenece a quienes se preparan para él hoy."_ – Malcolm X
+> _Cualquier tecnología suficientemente avanzada es equivalente a la magia.